conclurer/midnightboard/.github/pull_request_template.md

 4. Give a descriptive title to your PR.

-5. Provide a description of your changes.

-6. (*Only if this is a fix*) Put `closes #XXXX` in your comment to auto-close the issue that your PR fixes.
+5. Add all implemented features and/or fixed bugs.

+6. Optional: Add important information for the reviewers and/or images if necessary.

-7. Select at least one other team member as reviewer.
+7. Select at least one other team member as reviewer, assign yourself or your representative as Assignee.

+8. Optional: Select the current milestone and link the issues for this PR.

 Creator is done!